aammd/Habitat_Filtering/MS/OrgSize.md

 Table  1: Bromeliad species effects on the composition of three types of organisms, as determined by PERMANOVAs both before and 12 days after homogenization.
-Both F-ratios and R^2^ values are higher for macroinvertebrates than for zooplankton than for bacteria (before and after).
+Both before and after homogenization, R^2^ values (our proxy for the strength of habitat filtering) are higher for macroinvertebrates than for zooplankton than for bacteria.
 Following homogenization, macroinvertebrate and bacterial communities both significantly diverged among bromeliad species.

 |            |                               | F~2,27~    | p           | R^2^           |